Planning Your Strategy to Quit

 - Your doctor.
 He or she can help you put together a plan of medicines and nicotine replacement therapy (NRT) that works for you.
 This could be Chantix and the nicotine patch, or maybe the nicotine patch with gum for those times you need something more.

-You can also find online and phone support (1-800-QUITNOW) along with
+You can also find online support along with

 quit-smoking programs that you can attend.
 People who use telephone, group, or one-on-one